Want to know how to wire a light switch? It's as easy as 1-2-3 when you follow this expert advice

 Get a suitable screwdriver and gently remove the switch plate.
 Place the screws somewhere safe so you don’t lose them.
 Now note which wires go where.
 Take a photo for reference.

 Typically, a one way switch will have two terminals named COM (at the top) and L1 at the bottom.
 The brown (live feed) wire goes into the COM terminal and the blue (switch wire) wire goes into the L1 terminal.
-The blue (switch wire) wire will normally have a brown sleeve or tape indicating that it is also a live circuit and not neutral circuit as the colour would normally suggest.
+The blue (switch wire) wire will normally have a brown sleeve or tape indicating that it is also a live circuit, and not a neutral circuit as the colour would normally suggest.

 For older wiring it's the red (live feed) wire that goes in the top COM terminal and the black (switch wire) wire that goes into the L1 terminal.
-Again, the black (switch wire) wire would normally have a red tape or sleeve indicating that it is a live circuit and not neutral.

 3. Wire up the new switch